Town of Elon Coronavirus Action Plan

 - Town Hall and other Town buildings will be deep cleaned on May 9th and continue to receive twice daily cleanings.

 - Staff is asking all visitors and employees to refrain from entering Town facilities if they are sick or are exhibiting fever, coughing, or breathing difficulties.

 - The Elon Police Station is closed to the public.
 If you need to contact the the department, please call 336.584.1301 or use the online contact form: https://www.townofelon.com/contact-us/ and select Police Department.
 If you have an emergency, call 911.

 - Town staff will ensure more frequent cleaning of surfaces in Town buildings and increased availability of handwashing and sanitizing supplies.

-- Employees have been asked to follow recommended preventative measures.
+- Employees have been asked to follow recommended preventative measures and will be required to wear masks when dealing with the public.
 If employees are exhibiting fever, coughing, or breathing difficulties, they are asked to stay home, contact their supervisor, and contact their healthcare provider.

-- A staffing plan is being created to allow for work from home and rotation of staff to minimize the risk of contamination by COVID-19.
+- A staffing plan is in place to allow for work from home and rotation of staff to minimize the risk of contamination by COVID-19.

 - The Town is limiting all travel for Town employees unless essential to operations.